Arkansas Creoles: Spanish period

 Marianne Celeste Dragon, c.
 1795, wealthy Creole from Spanish Louisiana.

-In the final stages of the French and Indian War with the British colonies, New France ceded Louisiana to Spain in the secret Treaty of Fontainebleau (1762).
+In the final stages of the global Seven Years' War, and North American French and Indian War with the British colonies, New France ceded Louisiana to Spain in the secret Treaty of Fontainebleau (1762), and then formally with the Treaty of Paris (1763).
 The Spanish were reluctant to occupy the colony, however, and did not do so until 1769.
-That year, Spain abolished Native American slavery.
+That year, Spain abolished Native American slavery in New Spain.
 In addition, Spanish liberal manumission policies contributed to the population growth of Creoles of color.

-Spanish Louisiana's Creole descendants, who included affranchis (ex-slaves), free-born blacks, and mixed-race people, known as Creoles of color (gens de couleur libres), were influenced by French Catholic culture.
+Spanish Louisiana's Creole descendants, who included Affranchis (ex-slaves), free-born blacks, and mixed-race people, known as Creoles of color (gens de couleur libres), were influenced by French Catholic culture.
 By the end of the 18th century, many Creoles of color were educated and worked in artisanal or skilled trades; many were property owners.
 Many Creoles of color were free-born, and their descendants enjoyed many of the same privileges as whites while under Spanish rule, including property ownership, formal education, and service in the militia.
 Indeed, Creoles of color had been members of the militia for decades under both French and Spanish control.
 For example, around 80 Creoles of color were recruited into the militia that participated in the Battle of Baton Rouge in 1779.

-Acadians in French Louisiana
+Acadians in Spanish Louisiana

 In 1765, during Spanish rule, several thousand Acadians from the French colony of Acadia (now Nova Scotia, New Brunswick, and Prince Edward Island) made their way to French Louisiana after they were expelled from Acadia by the British government after the French and Indian War.
 They settled chiefly in the southwestern Louisiana region now called Acadiana.
 The governor Luis de Unzaga y Amézaga, eager to gain more settlers, welcomed the Acadians, who became the ancestors of Louisiana's Cajuns.
 Handfuls of the refugees made their way to Southwestern Arkansas.

 2nd French period, the Sale of Louisiana

 The French flag is removed and the American flag is hoisted in New Orleans after the Louisiana Purchase.

-Spain ceded Louisiana back to France in 1800 through the Third Treaty of San Ildefonso, although it remained under nominal Spanish control until 1803.
+Spain ceded Louisiana back to France in 1800 through the Third Treaty of San Ildefonso and the Treaty of Aranjuez (1801), although it remained under nominal Spanish control until 1803.
 Weeks after reasserting control over the territory, Napoleon sold Louisiana to the United States in the wake of the defeat of his forces in Saint-Domingue.
 Napoleon had been trying to regain control of Saint-Domingue following its rebellion and subsequent Haitian Revolution.
 After the sale, Anglo-Americans migrated to Arkansas.
 Later European immigrants included Irish, Germans, and Italians.

-Refugees from Saint-Domingue in Louisiana
+Refugees from Saint-Domingue in the Louisiana Territory

 Saint-Domingue Creole Elisabeth Dieudonné Vincent with her granddaughter.
 Vincent fled to New Orleans, Louisiana with her parents as a child.